morimekta/providence/providence-config/src/site/markdown/index.md

   The comment can start anywhere except inside a string literal.
 - The config has three parts, which _must_ come in this order, where the two first are optional.
-    - The `params`: A set of 'simple' values that can be referenced in the config.
-    - The `includes`: Other config files included with an alias, so they too can be referenced from the config.
+    - The `includes`: Other config files included with an alias, so they can be referenced from the config.
+    - The `defines`: A set of values that can also be referenced in the config.
     - The `message`: The 'content' of the config itself.
-- The `params` follow a simple 'map' syntax where the key must be a simple identifier `/[_a-z][_a-zA-Z0-9]/`, and a simple value (number, string, enum, boolean).
-The params value may be a declared (known) enum, with the double qualified identifier syntax `package.Name.VALUE`.
-- The `include` section is a set of similarly included config files.
+- The `includes` section is a set of recursively included config files.
   Each file is given an `alias`.
 E.g. `include "other.cfg" as o` will make the 'o' reference point to the content of the "other.cfg" config.
   Files referenced in the include statements **MUST** be relative to the PWD directory of the including file.
+- The `defines` follow a simple 'map' syntax where the key must be a simple identifier `/[_a-z][_a-zA-Z0-9]/`, and a simple value (number, string, enum, boolean).
+The params value may be a declared (known) enum, with the double qualified identifier syntax `package.Name.VALUE`.
 - The `message` is a providence message, and is declared with the qualified typename (package.Name), and the content, following this
   syntax: `TYPENAME (':' EXTEND)? '{' FIELD_VALUE* '}'`, where the